moq-wg/moq-transport/draft-lcurley-warp.md

 ## Track {#model-track}

-A Track is the central concept within the MoQ Transport protocol for delivering media and is made up of sequence of objects ({{model-object}}) organized in the form of groups ({{model-group}}).
+A *track* is a sequence of objects ({{model-object}}) organized into groups ({{model-group}}).

-A track is a transform of a uncompressed media or metadata using a specific encoding process, a set of parameters for that encoding, and possibly an encryption process.
-The MoQ Transport protocol is designed to transport tracks.
+A subscriber can request individual tracks at group boundaries, including any new objects while the track is active.
+The application is responsible for determining how tracks are named, encoded, or otherwise used.

 ### Full Track Name {#track-fn}